VassterO/FoundKittens/README.md

 # FoundKittens 🐱

+> Anything here isn't really well documented, readme's aren't updated or anything, backend works all fine.
+A lot of things are duplicates, just overall, a buggy mess.

 ⚠️ **DISCLAIMER:** THIS PROJECT IS NOT BEING WORKED ON, I MADE THIS PROJECT TO TEST MY SKILLS, I CANNOT ASSURE THINGS WORK WELL!

 A geospatial-enabled lost and found cats tracking platform built with Next.js, Express, and Leaflet.